 1. Be Prepared By Doing Your Pre-Vacation Homework

 Kids who don’t know what to expect are more likely to meltdown.
 I highly discourage the “surprise” vacation!
-Prep your children ahead of your Disneyland vacation by showing them YouTube videos of rides and attractions and the free Disney Parks vacation planning guide.
+Prep your children ahead of your Disneyland vacation by showing them YouTube videos of rides and attractions and the free Disney Parks vacation planning guide (see below how to get one).
 Some families don’t want to watch anything or know too much about what they’re going to experience in person.
 But if you have a child who is prone to meltdowns, this planning is imperative.
 Don’t think of this pre-vacation planning as “spoiling” your trip – consider it preparation that builds excitement for the real thing!

 CLICK THE IMAGE TO RECEIVE A FREE DISNEY VACATION PLANNING VIDEO